haydenwoodhead/burner.kiwi/README.md

 ## About

-Burner.kiwi is designed to be easy to use, fast, and lightweight temporary mail service.
+Burner.kiwi is designed to be an easy to use, fast, and lightweight temporary mail service.
 It purposefully doesn't include tracking code, analytics, or advertising and has a beautiful and responsive UI.

-For those wanting to self-host,g burner.kiwi is designed to be able to run on both AWS Lambda and normal machines.
+For those wanting to self-host, burner.kiwi is designed to be able to run on both AWS Lambda and normal machines.
 It has several backing database implementations and can be flexibly configured.

 There are three production-ready database implementations: DynamoDB, PostgreSQL and SQLite3.